2022 Austin FC season: Western Conference Semifinals vs. FC Dallas

 FC Dallas advanced to play Austin FC after beating Minnesota United in penalty kicks.
 Diego Fagundez nearly scored for Austin from a cross in the 2nd minute but the ball was cleared from the box.
 Moussa Djitte made his fourth start of the season and scored in the 26th minute from the center of the box following a corner.
 Sebastian Driussi became the first Austin FC player to score 30 career goals for the club when he doubled the lead in the 29th minute.
 He intercepted a pass at midfield and ran to the right side of the box and fired a shot to the bottom left post.
 FC Dallas keeper Maarten Paes saved Alexander Ring's attempt in the 37th minute.
-FC Dallas generated their first chance in stoppage time, but Austin FC took a 2-0 lead at half where both teams made substitutions.
+FC Dallas generated their first chance in stoppage time, but Austin FC took a 2–0 lead at half where both teams made substitutions.
 Alan Velasco finally broke through for FC Dallas in the 65th minute, and Paes kept the score 2-1 when he saved another shot from Fagundez a few minutes later.
 After going back and forth for over twenty minutes, Brad Stuver made a point-blank save on a Jáder Obrian header which Ring cleared, and Dallas wasn't able to generate any other scoring threats in stoppage time.
-Austin advanced to the Western Conference Final with a 2-1 victory.
+Austin advanced to the Western Conference Final with a 2–1 victory.

-Despite winning Copa Tejas three months earlier, this was Austin FC's first victory over FC Dallas.
+Despite winning Copa Tejas three months earlier, this was Austin FC's first victory over FC Dallas in any competition.

 Western Conference Final at LAFC

-LAFC advanced to the Western Conference Final on October 20 when MVP finalist Chicho Arango scored in the 93rd minute to give LAFC a 3-2 victory over their crosstown rival LA Galaxy.
-Arango opened the scoring off a corner in the 29th minute to cap off a dominant first half for LAFC and they weren't done.
-Maxi Urruti scored an own goal off a corner in the 62nd minute, and Kwadwo Opoku ended the scoring with a goal in the 81st minute.
-Austin FC lost 3-0 and their season came to an end.
+LAFC advanced to the Western Conference Final on October 20 when MVP finalist Chicho Arango scored in the 93rd minute to give LAFC a 3–2 victory over their crosstown rival LA Galaxy.
+Arango opened the scoring off a corner in the 29th minute to punctuate a dominant first half for LAFC despite Brad Stuver keeping Austin in the game with 7 first half saves.
+In the 62nd minute, Maxi Urruti scored an own goal off a corner.
+A few minutes later, Sebastien Ibeagha stepped on Diego Fagundez's foot in the box, but VAR determined a penalty wouldn't be awarded.
+In the 81st minute, Kwadwo Opoku collected an Austin clearance that bounced to him at the top of the 18-yard box and fired it in the net to end the scoring at 3–0.
+LAFC became the first club since Toronto FC to win the Supporters Shield and advance to MLS Cup in the same season.

-Later that night, Austin FC qualified for the last spot in the 2023 CONCACAF Champions League when the Philadelphia Union defeated NYCFC in the Eastern Conference Final, their first time qualifying for a continental competition.
+Despite Austin's season coming to an end, the Verde and Black qualified for the last spot in the 2023 CONCACAF Champions League when the Philadelphia Union defeated NYCFC in the Eastern Conference Final later that night, their first qualification for a continental competition.